The Department for Energy and Mining continues to promote the safe and responsible use of electrical, gas and plumbing equipment in South Australia.

 Tip 4: Clean drip trays and grills of grease and oil and ensure burners are not blocked.

-Tip 5: Turn off your gas at the cylinder and then BBQ.
+Tip 5: When you've finished cooking, turn off your gas at the cylinder and then the BBQ.

 Keep your outdoor gas appliances outdoors to avoid potential and harmful carbon monoxide poisoning.